almeyda/yii2-simple-pages/README.md

 ### URLs examples

-* Index page: `yourhost`
+* Your site index page: `yourhost`
 * Blog page: `yourhost/blog`
 * Blog page for 1st post: `yourhost/blog/post1.html`
 * Blog page for 2st post: `yourhost/blog/post2.html`

 ### An example of creating a solitary new page

-If you want to create page with address `yourhost/faq`  you could follow the next guide:
+You could follow the next guide if you want to create page with address `yourhost/faq` with standard layout:
-1. Change component section in the config file:
+1. Ensure correct theme 'pathMap' used for component section of the config file:

 ```
 'components' => [